-Many people with MS reach a point where it feels impossible to carry on at work due to their condition and this can lead to a crossroads.
+Many people with multiple sclerosis (MS) reach a point where it feels impossible to carry on at work due to their condition and this can lead to a crossroads.
 If you find yourself at the point where you feel you can no longer continue at work, early retirement might be the next step.

 There are several things to consider before speaking to your employer about your intention to take ill health retirement.

 The first and most important question to ask yourself is whether it is your current job that has become too much (even with reasonable adjustments), or if any kind of work is too much.
 This is important as ill health retirement is a big step and usually, one which symbolises that you will not work again.